yctung/AndroidLibSVM/README.md

 If you get any AAR import issues, please refer this [Android official guide](https://developer.android.com/studio/projects/android-library.html).

 ### Usage
-You can initalize our LibSVM class either by
+You can initialize our LibSVM class either by

 ```
 LibSVM svm = new LibSVM();